vietng322611/music-bot-python/README.md

   - "Prefix": Bot prefix, default is !!
   - "Creator_Id": If you are the host, you should change this into yours
   - "Banned_Words": Ban words word list
-  - "Voice_Greetting": Enter anything you want
+  - "Voice_Greetting": Enter anything you want and remember the "{0}" for member name
   - "gg_Command_lang": For adjust language
 ##
 ## Libraries in use